Retrosynthetic analysis is the process of working backward to dev... | Channels for Pearson+

 10. Addition Reactions

 Retrosynthetic analysis is the process of working backward to develop the synthesis of a new compound.
 Suggest an alkene and a reagent that would give the product below.
-Hint: The alkene does not undergo rearrangement.
+Note: The alkene should not undergo rearrangement.

 Retrosynthetic analysis is the process of working backward to develop the synthesis of a new compound.
 Suggest an alkene and a reagent that would give the product below.
-Hint: The alkene does not undergo rearrangement.
+Note: The alkene should not undergo rearrangement.

 ANSWERS OPTIONS